ashwinvin/websurfx/README.md

 ./target/release/anvesh
 ```

-Once you have started the server, open your preferred web browser and navigate to <http://127.0.0.1:8080> to start using Websurfx.
+Once you have started the server, open your preferred web browser and navigate to <http://127.0.0.1:8080> to start using Anvesh.

 > **Note**
 >